mhbeals/mhwood.github.io/histories/hndm.md

 digitised printed material from Mexico.
 The digital collections were derived from materials belonging to the Fondo Reservado (special collections) of the Hemeroteca Nacional (National Newspaper Library).
-The Hemeroteca Nacional and the Biblioteca Nacional (Mexico's National Library) are under the stewardship of the Universidad Nacional Autónoma de México (UNAM), Mexico's national university, and both the physical and digital collections are housed and maintained on campus.
+The Hemeroteca Nacional and the Biblioteca Nacional (Mexico’s National Library) are under the stewardship of the Universidad Nacional Autónoma de México (UNAM), Mexico’s national university, and both the physical and digital collections are housed and maintained on campus.
 Planning for the HNDM began in 2000.
-The project focused on digitising the National Newspaper Library's microfilm collection, which was created in 1960.
+The project focused on digitising the National Newspaper Library’s microfilm collection, which was created in 1960.
 Work began in earnest in 2002 and the first version was made available that same year, with restricted access.
 Since then, the HNDM has undergone several system migrations and new designs, the latest one being in 2015.